AntoninLoubiere/GitGui/README.md

 ### How can use then ?

 When the first relase come !
 But for the moment is it only on Linux :(.
-But if you help me to traduce then to Windows you can download then to linux !
+But if you help me to traduce then to Windows you can download then to Windows !

 ### Who program it ?